SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 ## 2.4 CNN model

-Convolutional Neural Networks (CNNs) are a type supervised machine learning tool trained by using labelled data.
-These networks are designed to work with classification tasks such as imagery or object detection.
-They use a gridlike topogrpahy to detect patterns, trends and texture (IBM, 2025).
-In this project a CNN model will be trained using labelled data from the benchmark indices and the bands listed in table 1.
+Convolutional Neural Networks (CNNs) are a type of supervised machine learning model that are trained using labelled datasets.
+These networks are particularly well-suited for classification tasks, such as image recognition, object detection, and segmentation, because they are specifically designed to process data with a grid-like topology.
+CNNs operate by applying convolutional filters across the input data, allowing them to automatically detect and learn important patterns, trends, textures, and spatial hierarchies within the images (IBM, 2025).
+This capability enables CNNs to extract features at multiple scales and levels of abstraction, from simple edges to complex shapes.
+In this project, a CNN model will be trained using labelled data derived from benchmark indices alongside Sentinal-2 optical bands listed in Table 1.

 <p align="center">
   <img src="/Images/CNN_figure.png" width="600" height="auto"/>